cofoundry-cms/Cofoundry.Samples.SimpleSite/README.md

 ![Pages Section](readme/AdminPages.png)

-*Pages* allows us to manage the dynamic pages in the website site, while *Blog Posts* lets us manage article content.
+*Pages* allows us to manage the dynamic pages in the website site, while *Blog Posts* lets you manage article content.
 Blogging functionality isn't included by default in Cofoundry, instead we've used the flexible **Custom Entity** framework to create a *Blog Post* and *Category* type.

 *Custom Entities* are defined in code by writing a couple of class files.
 For more detailed information on this check out the [custom entities documentation](https://github.com/cofoundry-cms/cofoundry/wiki/Custom-Entities).